SmartBear/hiptest-api-documentation/source/includes/_authentication.md

 ## Useful information about the access-token

 * The token lifespan is set to a year.
 After that, you won't be able to access to the API anymore.
 Don't forget to generate a new token before the expiration date and to update your scripts
+* The expiration date is returned on every HTTP response in the `expiry` HTTP header.
+The expiry date is in POSIX timestamp format (number of seconds elapsed since 1 January 1970 00:00:00 UTC).
+Example: `expiry: 1486047985`.
 * You can use up to ten authentication tokens at the same time, with different clients